Nan Chiau High School: School alumni

-Nan Chiau High School boosts a significant alumni community, comprising alumni from both Nan Chiau High School and Nan Chiau Primary School, which were once affiliated.
-The community under various bodies continues to organise events and programmes that bonds the alumni together, as well as contributing alongside the school committee to benefit the students’ of both institutions.
+Nan Chiau High School has an active alumni community, consisting of former students from both Nan Chiau High School and Nan Chiau Primary School, which were previously affiliated.
+Various alumni associations organise events and programmes that connect former students, while also working with the school committee to support the current students of both institutions.

 Nan Chiau Alumni Association

 Nan Chiau Alumni Association (NCAA) is the main alumni body of Nan Chiau High School and Nan Chiau Primary School.
-Formed on 12 January 1990 at the Kim Yam Road campus, the association works closely with the two institutions to preserve the traditional values of the schools while placing emphasis on the moral, physical, cognitive, social and aesthetic aspects of students’ development.
+Formed on 12 January 1990 at the Kim Yam Road campus, the association works closely with the two institutions to preserve the traditional values of the schools while placing emphasis on the moral, physical, cognitive, social and aesthetic aspects of students' development.
 It also serves as a platform for all members from the Nan Chiau family to socialise and stay in contact with each other.

 With the relocation and separation of Nan Chiau High School with the ancillary primary school section in December 2000, NCAA presently functions at both Nan Chiau Primary School and Nan Chiau High School.
 In 2001, the NCAA started the Weekend Activities Program at Nan Chiau Primary School to complement the school curriculum, and is highly successful for providing a holistic education for the primary school pupils.

 Youth of Nan Chiau

-Youth of Nan Chiau is the youth wing of the Nan Chiau Alumni Association that comprises the youth graduates from both Nan Chiau High and Nan Chiau Primary.
+It the youth wing of the Nan Chiau Alumni Association that comprises the youth graduates from Nan Chiau High.
 The youth wing plays a supportive role alongside the NCAA during events, gatherings when need arises.
 The youth wing also organizes activities for students of Nan Chiau High and Nan Chiau Primary on an ad-hoc basis.